-The Elements Of The Force Sensor – Data Acquisition System Setup
+The Elements of the Force Sensor-to-Data Acquisition System Setup

-The hydraulic force sensor works on the principle of force-balance, that allows it to use a piston and a fluid contained in a sealed cylinder chamber to perform the measurement.
-The piston-fluid interface transmits the force exerted on the loading platform to a pressure indicator or a pressure transducer.
+The hydraulic force sensor works on the principle of force-balance.
+It uses a piston and a fluid contained in a sealed cylinder chamber to sense the applied force.
+The piston-fluid interface then transmits the force exerted on the loading platform to a pressure indicator or a pressure transducer.

 The pneumatic type also works on the same principle of force-balance but it instead of a fluid, it works with compressed air or gas.